jamesmfriedman/canvas-demo/README.md

 Grid Layout
 ===========

 There are so many ways to do this, and over the years I think I've tried just about all of them.
 If the cards were fluid height (Pinterest style layout), Isotope / Masonry might've been preferrable.
-I don't generally like using it because of the extra calculations and I've always felt I should be able to do this with just CSS.
+I don't generally like using it because of the extra calculations and depependencies, and I've always felt I should be able to do this with just CSS.
 CSS columns allow you to achieve a similar kind of view as Isotope, but you have to layout your elements semantically incorrect (top to bottom instead of left to right) and you run into weird issues for endless scrolling lists.
 CSS Grids could help, but they're bleeding edge, don't have good polyfills, and Canvas' browser support is currently IE 11 and up.

 I decided to use good old CSS floats and responsive breaks to make sure the grid is always centered evenly and renders at a size appropriate to the screen.
 It's setup mobile first, adding styles for larger screens.